Homemade Pumpkin Puree Recipe

 Smooth puree made.

-Remove the skillet from heat and let the pumpkin puree cool down for 15-20 minutes.
+Remove the skillet from the heat and let the pumpkin puree cool down for 15-20 minutes.
 Store and use it as desired.

 Ready homemade pumpkin puree.